Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics

 In turn, at finite density and for real-time QCD, functional methods allow for direct computations as they are not obstructed by the sign problem.
 Specifically, finite density or chemical potential correlation functions computed from self-consistent approximations to the hierarchy of correlation functions in functional approaches \textit{define} analytic functions of the chemical potential that carry all required analytic properties of QCD as well as QCD dynamics at larger density.
 In short, for sufficiently advanced approximations, the results for correlation functions from functional approaches such as the EoS and fluctuations of conserved charges match those obtained from lattice simulations in the validity regime of the latter.

-This suggests a very promising combined approach towards QCD at finite density as well as for real-time computations: one uses the results of functional approaches that meet lattice benchmarks, taking into account their systematic error estimates, for estimates and later predictions of QCD at large chemical potentials, and in particular the existence and location of the potential critical end point, see \citeTalk{Pawlowski_talk} and references therein.
-We emphasise, that even if only seen as a means of extrapolation of the low density lattice results, functional approaches offer the qualitatively best extrapolation possible: functional large density results certainly carry the complex structure of QCD as well as the maximal amount of QCD dynamics at large densities accessible.
+This suggests a very promising combined approach towards QCD at finite density as well as for real-time computations: one uses the results of functional approaches that meet lattice benchmarks, taking into account their systematic error estimates, for estimates and later predictions of QCD at large chemical potentials, and in particular the existence and location of the potential critical endpoint, see \citeTalk{Pawlowski_talk} and references therein.
+The talk includes a discussion of baryonic effects.
+In these studies, the baryon is to some extent approximated as quark-diquark system.
+A very detailed study cited in the talk \cite{Eichmann:2015kfa} found the baryonic effects to be small in the putative region for the existence of the critical endpoint.

 This combined approach allows for systematic improvements and hence a reduction of the systematic error.
-Its results at large density can be readily used as input for transport models, hydrodynamics and the critical dynamics close to the potential critical end point, hence playing an important rôle for the experimental/theoretical understanding of QCD at large densities.
+Its results at large density can be readily used as input for transport models, hydrodynamics, and the critical dynamics close to the potential critical endpoint, hence playing an important role in the experimental/theoretical understanding of QCD at large densities.